Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 - Speaker not loud enough for large rooms or hearing loss

-- No screen — no visual confirmation of commands
+- No screen — no visual answer to commands

 4. Amazon Echo Show 8

-The Echo Show 8 adds a built-in camera to the screen experience — making it the best option for seniors whose main goal is video calling their family.
+The Echo Show 8 has a built-in camera.
+That makes it the best choice for seniors whose main goal is video calling family.
 Just say "Alexa, call my daughter" and her face appears on the 8-inch screen within seconds.
-No tapping, no swiping.
+As a result, there is no tapping and no swiping.

 What We Love